Content Design

 Location Tracking Opt-In

-For the location tracking opt-in, I made sure to explain why the app wants access to this info.
+For the location tracking opt-in, I made sure to explain why the app wants access to this info, since it amy feel invasive to some.

 A screen depicting opting in to allow precise location tracking.